cyberjuanr/azure-ad-mfa-lab/progress/day2.md

 - Reviewed Microsoft Authenticator authentication method settings.
 - Confirmed that advanced MFA registration enforcement is restricted due to tenant licensing (no P1/P2).
 - Validated that Conditional Access will be used for advanced access controls instead.

+### Conditional Access Attempt
+- Navigated to Microsoft Entra ID > Security > Conditional Access.
+- Confirmed that custom Conditional Access policy creation is restricted due to lack of Entra ID Premium (P1/P2) licensing.
+- Validated that Security Defaults are the active enforcement mechanism for tenant-wide MFA.

 ---